 Bonus Tip 2.: If you are on long term travel, I’d include the Red Centre that you can visit by flying to Alice Springs can add a train ride north to Darwin and take the bus to Kununurra in the East Kimberley.
-This is an easy destination that you can do on your own, but I recommend joining a tour to explore the Gibb River Road further.
+This is an easy destination that you can do on your own, but I recommend joining a tour to explore Gibb River Road further.

 Hiking Solo in Tasmania

 Tasmania is the island state off Australia’s south coast.
-This place feels very different from the rest of the country, and it’s a paradise for all kinds of hiking and camping adventure.
+This place feels very different from the rest of the country, and it’s a paradise for all kinds of hiking and camping adventures.
 I went to Tasmania three times, in a solo backpacking trip plus a 5-day tour, then on a road trip and hiking the Three Capes Track.

 Tip: The best way to explore Tasmania’s attractions is to hire a car and go on a Solo Road trip of Tasmania’s East Coast.

 Backpacking Solo in Australia

 There aren’t many warnings that come to mind when I think of Australia as a backpacker and travelling solo.
 Australia and New Zealand are top destinations for backpackers, and thousands of them travel alone, mostly on a hop-on-hop-off bus pass.
 So there are just so many opportunities to meet like-minded travellers on your way.

 Backpacking is the way to go if you want to travel to Australia on a budget.

 In Australia, once you are in remote areas, you are cut off from civilisation and often, there is no internet nor phone coverage.
 To give you in-depth advice on how to get started with your backpacking adventure, I have put together a guide for solo women who want to travel on a budget and Australia to get started with their solo backpacking adventure.